RyanPelletier/Midland-Meetups/README.md

 const APPS_SCRIPT_URL = "https://script.google.com/macros/s/AKfycb.../exec";
 ```

-That's the only file you need to edit to wire things up.
+That's the main thing you need to edit to wire things up.
 Once that's set
-and the site is deployed (see Part 3), it should be pulling live data.
+and the site is deployed (see below), it should be pulling live data.

 ## Managing content — it's all just the Sheet now